TheVisualHub/MembraneFoundry/LipidForge/README.md

   --parametrize \                       # Generate topology (prmtop) and coordinate files with AmberTools --minimize                            # Perform an initial energy minimization of the system
 ```

+And this is a glimpse of the multi-lipid system with embedded ATP synthase — we’ll dive deeper into its construction in a separate tutorial:

 <p align="center">
   <img src="https://github.com/TheVisualHub/VisualFactory/blob/a6832c514930f962b2357ef171f19dbe59fb7f72/assets/lipidforge_pre1.jpg?raw=true" alt="LipidForge Preview">